Chinese numismatic charm: Paizi designs featured on Chinese numismatic charms

-In November 2018, Dr. Helen Wang of the British Museum posted an article on the website Chinese money matters where she noted that the British Museum was in possession of Chinese talismans that featured designs based on paizi (牌子).
+In November 2018, Dr. Helen Wang of the British Museum posted an article on the website Chinese money matters in which she noted that the British Museum possessed Chinese talismans featuring designs based on paizi (牌子).
 According to Wang, the Chinese author Dr. Alex Chengyu Fang mentions these charms as "Hanging plaques and charms of unusual shapes" (掛牌與異形錢) in his 2008 book Chinese Charms: Art, Religion and Folk Belief (中國花錢與傳統文化), and also notes that some of these pieces depict lingpai (令牌).
 Wang also mentions that the American Gary Ashkenazy noted examples of "pendant charms" (挂牌) with these designs on his Primaltrek website.
 Based on later comments made by Andrew West Tangut characters appeared on paizi produced in the Western Xia and comments by Fang made on Twitter were noted by Wang that paizi inspired designs not only appeared on rectangular talismans but also on cash coin-shaped charms where the paizi is featured directly above the square centre hole, and often feature Chinese zodiacs in their designs.
-The British Museum is also in possession of Chinese talismans with these designs which they acquired from the Tamba Collection (which was originally in the hands of Kutsuki Masatsuna, 1750–1802).
+The British Museum is also in possession of Chinese talismans with these designs, which they acquired from the Tamba Collection (which was originally in the hands of Kutsuki Masatsuna, 1750–1802).